 - Action Girl: One of their greatest saints was the female warleader Mai Bhago.
 She was not the only one.

-- One Steve Limit: Averted, almost all Sikhs have "Singh" that is lion (for males) or "Kaur" that is princess (for females) as a middle or last name.
+- Planet of Steves: Almost all Sikhs have "Singh" that is lion (for males) or "Kaur" that is princess (for females) as a middle or last name.

 - Worthy Opponent: In one battle a Sikh warrior urged his prince to care for the enemy wounded, calling them the "Children of God".